Molyneux sisters

 Wendy Molyneux and Lizzie Molyneux-Logelin, known collectively as the Molyneux sisters, are American screenwriters and television producers.

 Career

 They have written for Bob's Burgers since 2011, and won a Primetime Emmy Award for Outstanding Animated Program in 2017 and an Annie Award in 2017 for writing "The Hormone-iums".
 Along with Minty Lewis, the pair co-created the animated sitcom The Great North, which premiered on January 3, 2021.
-On November 20, 2020, it was announced that they would write the screenplay alongside returning screenwriters Rhett Reese and Paul Wernick for the third Deadpool film, set in the Marvel Cinematic Universe (MCU).
+On November 20, 2020, it was announced that they would write the screenplay alongside returning screenwriters Rhett Reese and Paul Wernick for Deadpool & Wolverine, set in the Marvel Cinematic Universe (MCU).
+However, their work was not credited in the film.

 The Molyneuxs are originally from Indiana, but grew up in Southern California.
 Wendy is a 1997 graduate of Pomona College, and is married to writer Jeff Drake, with whom she has four children.
-Lizzie is married to writer Matt Logelin, with whom she has 2 children.
+Lizzie is married to writer Matthew Logelin, with whom she has 3 children.